tmtsoftware/csw/docs/src/main/apps/cswconfigclientcli.md

  * `-c, --comment` optional create comment

 ### update
-overwrites the file specified in the repository by the input file
+Overwrites the file specified in the repository by the input file.

  * 'path' is path in the repository
  * `-i`, `--in` is input file path
  * `-c, --comment` optional create comment

 ### get
-retrieves a file for a given path and saves it to the output file.
-Latest file is fetched if neither date nor id is specified.
+Retrieves a file for a given path and saves it to the output file.
+The latest file is fetched if neither date nor id is specified.

- * 'relativeRepoPath' is path in the repository
+ * 'relativeRepoPath' is path in the repository.
  * `-o`, `--out` is output file path
  * `--id` optional. if specified this id will be matched
  * `--date` optional. if specified will get the file matching this date.
 Format: 2017-04-16T16:15:23.503Z

 ### delete
- deletes the file at specified path in the repository
+Deletes the file at the specified path in the repository.

   * 'relativeRepoPath' is path in the repository
   * `-c, --comment` optional delete comment

 ### list
-lists the files in the repository.
+Lists the files in the repository.
 Can't use '--annex' and '--normal' together.

  * `--annex` optional parameter.
 List all files that are of annex type.
  * `--normal` optional parameter.
 List all files that are of normal type.
  * `--pattern` optional parameter.
 List all files whose path matches the given pattern. e.g. "/path/hcd/*.*", "a/b/c/d.*", ".*.conf", ".*hcd.*"

 ### history
-shows versioning history of the file in the repository
+Shows the version history of the file in the repository.

 * 'relativeRepoPath' is path in the repository
 * `--max` optional parameter. maximum no of files to be retrieved

 ### setActiveVersion
-sets active version of the file in the repository
+Sets the active version of the file in the repository.

  * 'relativeRepoPath' is path in the repository
  * `--id` optional parameter. version id of the repository file to set as active.
  * `-c, --comment` optional delete comment

 ### resetActiveVersion
-resets the active version to the latest version for the specified file
+Resets the active version to the latest version for the specified file path.

   * 'relativeRepoPath' is path in the repository
   * `-c, --comment` optional reset comment

 ### getActiveVersion
-gets the id of the active version of the file in the repository
+Gets the id of the active version of the file in the repository.

  * 'relativeRepoPath' is path in the repository

 ### getActiveByTime
-gets the file that was active at a specified time
+Gets the file that was active at a specified time.

   * 'relativeRepoPath' is path in the repository
   * `-o`, `--out` is output file path
   * `--date` optional. if specified will get the active file matching this date.
 Format: 2017-04-16T16:15:23.503Z

 ### getMetadata
-gets the metadata of config server e.g. repository directory, annex directory, min annex file size, max config file size
+Gets the metadata of Configuration Service server e.g. repository directory, annex directory, min annex file size, max config file size.

 ## Client API
-Below listed commands are recommended for component developers.
+The following commands are available for component developers.

 ### exists
-checks if the file exists at specified path in the repository
+Checks if the file exists at specified path in the repository.

  * 'relativeRepoPath' is path in the repository

 ### getActive
-retrieves active file for a given path from config service, and writes it to the output file
+Retrieves active file for a given path from Configuration Service and writes it to the output file.
   * 'relativeRepoPath' is path in the repository
   * `-o`, `--out` is output file path